Link your AWS account

 andYour External ID

-Log in to the AWS Management Console, go to the IAM console, and then select Roles in the left-hand side navigation pane.
+Navigate to the AWS IAM console, select Roles in the left-hand side navigation pane, and then select Create role.

 Select AWS account as the trusted entity.

-Select Another AWS account and enter the DoiT AWS account ID (the
+Select Another AWS account, enter the DoiT AWS account ID (the

 Our AWS Account